You are not alone.

 #4 Risk Aversion

 The healthcare industry is careful about the purchases that they make because they can directly or indirectly affect the lives of the people that they cater to.
 It adds to the length of the transaction period and the only way around this risk aversion is for you to be able to address the concerns that they have.
-However, viable solutions must be made for you to be able to make it past their fears.
+However, viable solutions must be made for you to be able to make it past your fears.

 Another good thing to mention is that you should have a product or service that can quickly be adopted to minimize the strain on them switching to your platform.